pprevos/hugo-thirdhemisphere/README.md

 ```

 ## Org-Mode optimisation
-Emacs Org-Mode is the most powerful markdown language in existence.
+Emacs [Org mode](https://orgmode.org/) is the most powerful markdown language in existence.
 Hugo can parse Org-Mode files out-of-the-box.

-The `archetypes` folder contains a template for new Org-Mode pages, which include all theme-specific page variables.
+The `archetypes` folder contains a template for new Org mode pages, which includes all theme-specific page variables.

-Keyword values can be either strings (`#+key: value`), or a whitespace-separated list of strings (`#+key[]: value_1 value_2`).
-If you need to add a value with two words, you will need to use a hyphen.
-This template replaces any hyphens in taxonomies with a space.

 Read [this article](https://lucidmanager.org/productivity/create-websites-with-org-mode-and-hugo/) for more information on how to use Org-Mode and Hugo.

 ## Hero images
 The `index.html` and `404.html` pages use hero images.

-The hero image for the index page is set in the `heroindex` site parameter.
+The hero image for the index page is set in the `heroindex` site parameter in the configuration file.

-The hero image for the 404 page is set in the `hero404` site parameter.
+The hero image for the 404 page is set in the `hero404` site parameter in the configuration file.

 ## Taxonomies
 The theme uses the category and tag taxonomies.
 Ideally, each category and tag should have an index file that specifies a title, a featured image and a description.

-All taxonomy pages are set as private and will not appear in the sitemap or any RSS files.

-The index page shows a summary of all category pages.
-You can add an icon to this summary by setting the `icon` variable in the index file.

 ## Shortcodes
 ### Contact form